GunarajPoojary/Helix_Jump/README.md

 # Helix_Jump
-This game was created using C# Arrays for different plane sets.
+This game is based on programming not level design.